Qiskit/documentation/README.md

 `<CodeCellPlaceholder tag="id-tag" />` component with the same tag somewhere in your markdown.
 This will move that code cell into the place of the component.

-You can then use this component anywhere in your mdx.
+You can then use this component anywhere in your markdown.
 While you can move code cells anywhere, try to keep them relatively close to their position in the notebook and preserve their order to avoid confusion.